Which Countries Have the Largest Gold Reserves?

 Who Holds the Most Gold?

-The United States holds the largest gold reserve at more than 8,000 metric tons, which is twice that of Germany and three times that of Italy and France.
+The United States holds the largest gold reserve at more than 8,000 metric tons, which is twice that of the next leading country, Germany, and three times that of Italy and France.
 At $1,300 per ounce, these reserves are theoretically worth more than $375 billion U.S. dollars.
 These reserves were a significant portion of the country’s $850 billion monetary base in 2008, but since then, it has become a smaller portion of the $4 trillion monetary base in 2017.

 While the U.S. holds the largest gold reserves, other countries are adding to their reserves at a faster rate or have access to domestic gold sources.
 For example, China ranks relatively low on the list of gold reserves, but it is mining more new gold than any other country.
 Similarly, Australia has just 280 metric tons of gold in its reserves, but it houses the largest gold mine reserves in the world along with the second largest gold producer.